opalsecurity/terraform-provider-opal/docs/resources/groups_user.md

 ### Required

-- `duration_minutes` (Number) The duration for which the group can be accessed (in minutes).
-Use 0 to set to indefinite.
-Requires replacement if changed.
 - `group_id` (String) The ID of the group.
 Requires replacement if changed.
 - `user_id` (String) The ID of the user to add.
 Requires replacement if changed.

 ### Optional

 - `access_level_remote_id` (String) The remote ID of the access level to grant to this user.
 If omitted, the default access level remote ID value (empty string) is used.
 Requires replacement if changed.
+- `duration_minutes` (Number) Must be set to 0.
+Any nonzerovalue in terraform does not make sense.
+Requires replacement if changed. ; must be one of ["0"]; Default: 0

 ### Read-Only